AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 ## Share a project link {#Links}

 You can get a link a project under **[!UICONTROL Share] > [!UICONTROL Get project link]**.
 When clicked, recipients will be required to log in before landing in the project.
 If the recipient has not been placed in a role, they will receive a default role.
 Admins receive **[!UICONTROL Can edit]** and Non-admins receive **[!UICONTROL Can duplicate]**.
+[Learn more](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/curate-share/shareable-links.html) about creating shareable links to Workspace projects.

 ## Share projects in the Project manager {#Manager}